mailcow/mailcow-dockerized-docs/docs/i_u_m_install.md

 You can now access **https://${MAILCOW_HOSTNAME}** with the default credentials `admin` + password `moohoo`.

 The database will be initialized right after a connection to MySQL can be established.

+Your data will persist in multiple Docker volumes, that are not deleted when you recreate or delete containers.
+Run `docker volume ls` to see a list of all volumes.
+You can safely run `docker-compose down` without removing persistent data.